CommandShiftHQ/student-roster/september2023/James-C.md

-- Name: James Carrier
+- Name: James Carrier.
-- Likes: Football, F1 (not Max!), Coding (of course), Lazy sunday mornings
+- Likes: Football, F1 (not Max!), Coding (of course), Lazy sunday mornings.
-- Dislikes: Anything creepy crawly, Hot weather, Cold weather
+- Dislikes: Anything creepy crawly, Hot weather, Cold weather.
-- Favourite Quote: "It is what it is" & "This that and the other" Co-worker
+- Favourite Quote: "It is what it is" & "This that and the other" - Co-worker.
 - GitHub Profile URL: https://www.github.com/jic191278